apnadkarni/tcl-libgit2/README.md

-the former is freed by a call to the `libgit2` (wrapped) function `git_signature_free` while the latter must be freed through the `git_signature free` (note one is a wrapped function, other is a call to the `free` method for the CFFI `git_signature` struct command instance.
+the former is freed by a call to the `libgit2` (wrapped) function `git_signature_free` while the latter must be freed through the `git_signature free` (note one is a wrapped function, other is a call to the `free` method for the CFFI `git_signature` struct command instance).

 * `libgit2` uses utf-8 string encoding by default.
 Correspondingly, `lg2`
 defines the `STRING` CFFI alias that is used by most declarations.
 Some commands allow for strings in arbitrary encodings.
 These have to be passed as encoded binary strings with the encoding name in a separate parameter.
 The encoding names are from IANA, not those used by Tcl's `encoding` command.
 The package therefore provides some utility commands `lg2_encoding convertto` and `lg2_encoding convertfrom` to help with such conversions.
 They work like Tcl's `encoding` equivalents except they accept the encoding names used by `libgit2` instead of Tcl encoding names.

 * One note to keep in mind with `libgit2` (this is independent of the `lg2` package) is that many functions that take file paths as arguments expect `/` to be used as